 Kava is a natural herb that is used to counter insomnia brought on by anxiety.

-Really, we have put this one in here to be able to warn you of the risks in case you see kava recommended on other sites.
+We have added this one in here to warn you of the risks in case you have seen kava recommended elsewhere.

 The FDA have previously issued warnings in the USA to avoid kava as it has been shown in more than 25 instances to cause severe liver damage with some people requiring immediate liver transplants.